 We used this ricotta for our Funghi e Ricotta Ravioli.
 This past week I taught a class and I used the ricotta for our Lemon Ricotta Ciambellone (bundt cake) that is oh so delizioso!

-I love eating this ricotta with homemade European bread (like this ciabatta from La Spiga Bakery) or paired with my favorite cured meats from Creminelli fine meats.
+I love eating this ricotta with homemade European bread (like this ciabatta from La Spiga Bakery) and marmelata, or fine cured meats like prosciutto elevating our panini to a whole new level.